-The number of milk cows in the United States generally fell in the 1980s and 1990s and has been relatively flat over past 15 years.
-However, milk output has risen more than 50 percent since 1980 and now exceeds 200 billion pounds per year.
+The number of milk cows in the United States generally fell in the 1980s and 1990s, but has generally risen over the past 10 years.
+Milk output has risen more than 60 percent since 1980 and now exceeds 200 billion pounds per year.
 Genetic developments and technological improvements underlie a pronounced upward trend in milk output per cow.
 Consolidation in the dairy sector also has facilitated efficiency gains in milk production.

 Embed this chart